ABOUT FOTOSEPTIEMBRE USA SAFOTO

 In some instances, FOTOSEPTIEMBRE USA exhibition openings in San Antonio are scheduled by geographical location.
 Exhibits within the same area host opening receptions on the same date; allowing the public to see more exhibits, more comfortably and more conveniently.
 At the same time, artists and venues benefit from the increased attendance that results from cross-promotional efforts and easier access.

-Aside from the many exhibits on display in the San Antonio metro area during the month of September, galleries in the Texas Hill Country –Boerne, Comfort, and Johnson City– also show fine photographic works of regional, national, and international artists.
+Aside from the many exhibits on display in the San Antonio metro area during the month of September, galleries in the Texas Hill Country –Boerne and Comfort– also show fine photographic works of regional, national, and international artists.

 All FOTOSEPTIEMBRE USA events are free and open to the public.
 If you are an artist or an organization interested in participating in FOTOSEPTIEMBRE USA, please visit the GUIDELINES section of our web site for detailed information.